Kensington and Richmond line of the LSWR: LSWR Kensington and Richmond line

 The LNWR, as the most assertive member of the West London Railway's joint owners, had negative feelings about the limitation to terminating at Richmond, but acquiesced in the face of other potential threats.
-The LSWR parliamentary bill received royal assent on 14 July 1864 and became the London and South Western Railway (Kensington and Richmond) Act 1864 (27 & 28 Vict. c. clxvi); the share capital was £330,000; the line would be 6 mi long.
-The authorisation permitted the Kensington and Richmond line to connect into the Hammersmith and City Railway near its Hammersmith terminus.
-This was granted to allow the trains of the Great Western Railway and the Metropolitan Railway, users of the Hammersmith and City line, to run trains on to Richmond.
+The LSWR parliamentary bill received royal assent on 14 July 1864 and became the London and South-western (Kensington and Richmond) Railway Act 1864 (27 & 28 Vict. c. clxvi); the share capital was £330,000; the line would be 6 mi long.
+The authorisation permitted the Kensington and Richmond line to connect into the Hammersmith and City Railway (H&CR) near its Hammersmith terminus.
+This was granted to allow the trains of the Great Western Railway (GWR) and the Metropolitan Railway, users of the Hammersmith and City line, to run trains on to Richmond.
 The Hammersmith and City line operated on the broad gauge at the time; the GWR could require mixed gauge track to be installed on the LSWR, in which case it would pay for the work.
 There would be a short section of the H&CR on which LSWR trains would run, and a joint H&CR/LSWR station was to be built there; the H&CR would have to be converted to dual-gauge at this point.
 At South Acton, an Acton Junction Line would allow trains to work from the N&SWJR to the Richmond terminus.

 The connecting lines and other arrangements were repeatedly revised in the following years, authorised by a series of further acts of Parliament.
 A second act of Parliament in June 1865, the South-western, Kensington, and Richmond Railway Act 1865 (28 & 29 Vict. c. lxxxix), allowed an extension of time; it also altered the layout at Hammersmith to give a separate through line from Kensington, with connections onto and off from the H&CR, the intention being that some K&R trains would run over the H&CR to call at the joint station whilst others would by-pass it.
 This act also sanctioned a Chiswick Curve, to allow direct running from Hounslow LSWR onto the Kensington line, just south of the present Gunnersbury station.
 A Kew Bridge Curve, for direct running between Richmond and Hounslow was authorised by the London and South-western Railway (Additional Powers) Act 1866 (29 & 30 Vict. c. ccxvi), but it was never built.

-The Hammersmith connections were altered again in the following year: now there would be a single junction north of the H&CR terminus, allowing trains to run from the H&C running south from Goldhawk Road towards Richmond, and abandoned the proposed joint interchange station.
+The Hammersmith connections were altered again in the following year: now there would be a single junction north of the H&CR terminus, allowing trains to run from the H&CR running south from Goldhawk Road towards Richmond, and abandoned the proposed joint interchange station.
 In its place, the LSWR would build a station at Hammersmith Grove, south of the proposed junction, which GWR and Metropolitan trains would be able to use on payment and which would be connected by 'a convenient passageway', enclosed and covered and at least 10 ft wide, passing over the H&CR into its Hammersmith terminus.